vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Applying and removing discount coupons

-You can apply promotional coupons to your cart with `applyCoupon` and remove with `removeCoupon` function:
+You can apply promotional coupons to your cart with `applyCoupon` and remove with `removeCoupon` method:

 ```vue
 <template>